swaptacular/swpt_accounts/protocol.rst

   the accumulated interest.
 Therefore, at the moment of the prepared transfer's commit, it could happen that the committed amount exceeds the remaining amount by a considerable margin.
-In such cases, the commit will not be successful.
+In such cases, the commit will be unsuccessful.
 This is a necessary precaution in order to prevent a trick that opportunistic creditors may use to evade incurring negative interest on their accounts.
 The trick is to prepare a transfer from one account to another account for the whole available amount, wait for some long time, then commit the prepared transfer and abandon the first account (which at that point would be